 But that begs the question, what is the customer journey, and how do I analyse it?

-Well, fear not intrepid explorer of conversion rate optimisation techniques, because our 2020 guide holds the answers and will lead you gently down the path to happy clients and improved conversions.
+Well, fear not intrepid explorer of conversion rate optimisation techniques, because this guide holds the answers and will lead you gently down the path to happy clients and improved conversions.

 Ready?
 Good.
 Let’s go.